-Voted sexiest vegetarian over 50 by PETA, Mimi Kirk is the author of Live Raw: Raw Food Recipes for Good Health and Timeless Beauty, Live Raw Around the World and The Ultimate Book of Modern Juicing; her newest book Raw-Vitalize is to be released in January 2017.
+Voted sexiest vegetarian over 50 by PETA, Mimi Kirk is the author of Live Raw: Raw Food Recipes for Good Health and Timeless Beauty, Live Raw Around the World , The Ultimate Book of Modern Juicing and Raw-Vitalize.

 California-born Mimi Kirk is a trained organic, raw vegan plant-based chef.
 She is an international speaker, coach and consultant, and a lover of life and of all living things.
 Mother of four and grandmother of seven, at age 78, Mimi splits her time between San Diego, California, and Mallorca, Spain.